xuyuji9000/slim-redux-skeleton/README.md

-# slim react skeleton
+# slim redux skeleton
-This is slim react skeleton.
+This is slim redux skeleton.

 ## directories